 Capital Projects & Purchases

 The Village’s Capital Improvement Program constructs structural improvements that address existing drainage deficiencies and also funds equipment purchases.
 Equipment purchases used for street cleaning and leaf/limb collections split costs between the enterprise fund and the general fund.
-Stormwater capital projects are prioritized by the project rating system, as recommended by the Stormwater Advisory Board and approved by the Village Council on an annual basis.
+Stormwater capital projects are prioritized by the project rating system, as recommended by staff and approved by the Village Council on an annual basis.
 Each year the Council approves a potential list of capital projects based on the estimated revenue available for the forthcoming year.

 Lakefield Court 2020